ankitgtron/MediLink/README.md

 ## Week-1 Deliverables
 - Understand the structure of Healthcare Website
-- Create a basic static webpage with the following navigation feature
+- Create a basic structure with HTML, CSS, and JavaScript for the homepage, services, about, FAQ, contact, and system checker pages, sign up/ login, appointment booking .
+- Add navigation between these sections (Home, Services, About, FAQ, Contact).
+- Add basic content to the pages.

 1. **Home:**
    Navigate to the homepage of the website for an overview of services and features.